Open main menu

 My first big test for these was an orienteering competition on Nov 5 (8km course that took me 8 miles to complete).
 I've used them on most forest orienteering courses I've done over the past year, excluding a couple where I anticipated longer runs over pavement.

-I couldn't find the brand or the correct category for these, so listed them as trail running shoes and brand as "other".
+I couldn't find the correct category for these, so listed them as trail running shoes and brand as "other".
 There is a VJ USA site, but they don't sell orienteering shoes.

 Fit: I got these in a size 42, which the site listed as a UK 8, but probably should have gotten these in a half size smaller.
 The fit seemed good when first trying them on, they hold my feet in place without squeezing my toes.
 After my first practice run in them, they are a bit loose.
 During my long practice run and the orienteering race, I tied these tighter and taped the laces to keep them from coming untied.
 No issues after that.

 Traction: These things bite into surfaces!
 I can really feel how much more they grab the ground than even the stickiest trail runners I've used.
 It's most noticeable on logs and steep inclines.
 It doesn't seem to make a difference whether the ground is wet or dry.
-The grip on rocks may depend, they'll grab onto slimy rocks better than rubber, but soft rubber may be better on dry rocks, especially if the rocks are harder.
+Supposedly, they're supposed to have good grip on rocks, especially if they're wet or slimy.
+But hard rock, like granite, may be worse since the shoes can't bite into it.
 (They are definitely noisy on rocky ground and pavement.)

 Temp Control: Ventilated nylon mesh with reinforced areas.
 After the first use, they dried relatively quickly and were dry by the time I got home (even though the rest of my gear was still wet).
 They may have had some coating that prevented them from absorbing water, though.
 On subsequent uses, I've needed to pull out the insoles and stuff them with newspaper to dry them.
 They get wet and muddy during just about every race.